 Under new regulations that came into effect from 1 October 2008 adding a conservatory to your home is considered to be permitted development, i.e. not needing an application for planning permission subject to the following limits and conditions:

 - No more than half the area of land around the “original house”* would be covered by additions or other buildings.

 - No extension forward of the principal elevation or side elevation fronting a highway.

 - No extension to be higher than the highest part of the roof.

-- Maximum depth of a single-storey rear extension of three metres for an attached house and four metres for a detached house.
+- Maximum depth of a single-storey rear extension of three meters for an attached house and four meters for a detached house.

-- Maximum depth of a rear extension of more than one storey of three metres including ground floor.
+- Maximum depth of a rear extension of more than one storey of three meters including ground floor.

 - Maximum eaves and ridge height of extension no higher than existing house.